Scanners II: The New Order: Plot

 He asks his parents about his abilities, and they tell him that he was adopted.
 They explain that his birth parents were Cameron Vale and Kim Obrist (from the first film Scanners).
 Vale and Obrist told them about his abilities and that he was in danger.
 David goes for a walk.
 While he is gone, Drak and his accomplices kill David's mother and leave David's father for dead.
 When David returns, his father tells him about his older sister, Julie Vale.
 He leaves his father with paramedics and begins searching for his sister.

 He finds Julie in a secluded cabin.
 She confirms who she is and explains that their parents were killed by Forrester for resisting him.
 She also states that her former boyfriend Walter agreed to test the earlier version of Ephemerol and was one of the first Scanners to use the drug, a more unstable version.
 Walter was kidnapped by Forrester and never seen again.
 Julie agrees to help David.

 Together they go to Forrester's secret compound and discover that Walter is alive and is one of the test subjects with addiction to Eph2.
 Julie and David disable the perimeter guards.
 Once inside, Julie is tranquilized.
 David leaves her behind to destroy the research and free the test subject Scanners.
-Drak attacks David in the test subject quarters, but is stopped by a combined attack by all test subjects, which drains away Drak's life force.
-This reverses the physical damage all addicted Scanners were suffering from, as well as David's injuries from Drak's attack.
+Drak attacks David in the test subject quarters, but Drak is stopped by a combined attack by all test subjects, which drains away Drak's life force.
+This reverses the physical damage suffered by the addicted Scanners and reverses David's injuries from Drak's attack.

-Forrester arrives on the scene.
-Television news reporters and camera crews also show up.
+Forrester arrives on the scene as well as television news reporters and camera crews.
 He denies the existence of Scanners and his connection to the mayor's death.
-With his power, David forces Forrester to admit his involvement and motivation before cameras.
-Afterward, Forrester grabs a shotgun and tries to shoot David, but David and Julie deform Forrester's head and face with their telekinesis.
+David, using his powers, forces Forrester to admit his involvement and motivation before cameras.
+Afterward, Forrester grabs a shotgun and tries to shoot David, but David and Julie deform Forrester's head and face using telekinesis.
 David then announces to the cameras that Scanners mean no harm and wish to live in peace.